juliakorea/doc/codex/julia/doc/stdlib/strings.rst

    ..
 Docstring generated from Julia source

-   Convert a string to ``String`` type and check that it contains only ASCII data, otherwise throwing an ``ArugmentError`` indicating the position of the first non-ASCII byte.
+   Convert a string to ``String`` type and check that it contains only ASCII data, otherwise throwing an ``ArgumentError`` indicating the position of the first non-ASCII byte.

 .. function:: @r_str -> Regex